 In most cases, it was simple – black to black, white to white and ground to green if I could.
 You hold the thin wire (usually a #14 or #16 stranded wire for the fixture) just a little long of the (line) wire you are tying into and twist away in a clockwise direction.
 And this was how I learned.

-Every pro electrician I have worked with uses a different method.
-Packing a pair of 9″ side cutting pliers (aka side cutters), they’d strip (again using a stripping tool) a little long of that 3/4″ mark – 7/8″ say.
+Every pro electrician I have worked with uses a slightly different method.
+But packing a pair of 9″ side cutting pliers (aka side cutters), they’d strip (again using a stripping tool) a little long of that 3/4″ mark – 7/8″ say.
 Then, holding the wire’s ends again flush, but set instead inside the teeth of the pliers, they’d use this tool to do their twisting.

 Because side cutters are plier-tipped, the tip of wires get marred.
 But here is the beauty of it, just take those same side-cutters and snip off this damage (yep, about 1/8″).
 Not only can you now screw your wire nut on effortlessly, you can also be confident that you have a 100% positive and clean connection.
 Electricians’ Gold!